MCP Server

 A guided prompt that walks the AI through collecting user circumstances and running a full benefits calculation.
 Ideal for conversational benefit checks.

-2. If the client advertises sampling capability, the server sends a sampling/createMessage request asking the AI to collect the missing information conversationally
+2. Sampling — if elicitation is not available but the client declares the sampling capability, the server sends a sampling/createMessage request asking the AI to compose a conversational follow-up question for the user.

-To use sampling, your MCP client must advertise the sampling capability during the initialize handshake:
+To enable elicitation and/or sampling, your MCP client must advertise the relevant capabilities during the initialize handshake.
+A session-based connection is required.

 {